ietf-wg-cellar/flac-specification/flac.md

 ### Sample rate bits

-The next 4 bits, referred to as the sample rate bits, contain the sample rate according to the following table.
+The next 4 bits, referred to as the sample rate bits, contain the sample rate of the audio according to the following table.
 In case the sample rate bits code for an uncommon sample rate, this is stored after the uncommon blocksize or after the coded number in case no uncommon blocksize was used.
 See [section uncommon sample rate](#uncommon-sample-rate).

 Value   | Sample rate
 :-------|:-----------